Chart Color Schemes

 Employment

 Nhulunbuy has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 0.8%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025, the unemployment rate is 0.9%.

-Conversely, public administration & safety shows lower representation at 10.6% compared to the regional average of 17.9%.
-Many residents commute elsewhere for work, indicated by the count of Census working population to local population.
-In the 12-month period ending June 2025, labour force decreased by 1.8%, employment declined by 1.7%, and unemployment remained essentially unchanged in Nhulunbuy.
-Comparatively, Rest of NT recorded similar employment and labour force declines but saw a marginal decrease in unemployment.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nhulunbuy's employment mix suggests local employment should increase by 6.0% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+In the 12 months prior, labour force decreased by 1.2%, employment decreased by 1.2%, and unemployment remained essentially unchanged in Nhulunbuy.
+This contrasts with Rest of NT where employment contracted by 1.3%, labour force fell by 1.2%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Nhulunbuy's employment mix suggests local employment should increase by 6.0% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment